 Putting Them Together:

-In spite of the good news in regards to the ability for human chorionic gonadotropin (HCG) to assist in hormonal recovery, there are still two remaining issues to be addressed:
+Despite the good news regarding the ability of human chorionic gonadotropin (HCG) to assist in hormonal recovery, there are still two remaining issues to be addressed:

 Nolvadex and Clomid: